gonzalo123/ionic2_to_s3/README.md

-Taking fotos with a ionic2 and upload to S3 Bucket with SAP's Cloud Foundry and Silex
+Taking photos with a ionic2 and upload to S3 Bucket with SAP's Cloud Foundry and Silex
 ======

 Today I want to play with an experiment.
 When I work with mobile applications, I normally use ionic and on-premise backends.
 Today I want play with cloud based backend.
 In this smalll experiment I want to use an ionic2 application to take pictures and upload them to S3 bucket.
 Let's start.